cincanproject/tools/radare2/README.md

 Follow 'cincan' tool installation steps.
 If this tool is used, no need to install 'radare2' separately.

-NOTE: cincan tool is not supporting interactive mode currently!
+Tool supports interactive mode as well.

 ### Running